refinedev/refine/documentation/docs/ui-integrations/ant-design/hooks/use-modal-form/index.md

 The props needed by the [`<Modal>`][antd-modal] component.

 #### `title`

-> Default when url is `"/posts/create"`: "Create Post"

 Title of the modal.
 Value is based on resource and action values.